Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 await gapi.client.compute.instances.updateShieldedVmConfig({ instance: "instance", project: "project", zone: "zone",  });

 /*
+Retrieves the list of all InstanceTemplates resources, regional and global, available to the specified project.
+*/
+await gapi.client.compute.instanceTemplates.aggregatedList({ project: "project",  });

+/*
 Deletes the specified instance template.
 Deleting an instance template is permanent and cannot be undone.
 It is not possible to delete templates that are already in use by a managed instance group.
 */
 await gapi.client.compute.instanceTemplates.delete({ instanceTemplate: "instanceTemplate", project: "project",  });